naturalis/naturalis-galaxy-tutorials/README.md

 # Naturalis Galaxy Tutorials
-Naturalis is hosting a galaxy server containing a selection of tools to perform analysis on biological data.
+Naturalis is hosting a galaxy server containing a selection of tools to analyse biological data.
 This github repo contains tutorials and tool explanations.
-The server is hosted under hte following address: http://galaxy.naturalis.nl
+The server is hosted here: http://galaxy.naturalis.nl

 ## Getting Started
 To make use of the galaxy server you first need to create an account.